 Believing that the healing professional’s vitality is paramount to creating the best patient experiences and outcomes, Kahler Slater successfully worked with San Juan Regional Medical Center in Farmington, New Mexico to leverage their major capital project into an opportunity to shift their culture and workplace.
-Kahler Slater assisted every step along the way, even their highly successful capital fundraising campaign which included countywide increase to the gross receipts tax.
 The resulting tower represents the incorporation of latest technology with a deep respect for diverse beliefs and spiritual traditions – as well as a love for the dramatic New Mexico landscape in the Four Corners area.
-Design cues and materials are taken from the vernacular architecture of the region.
-Sustainable design strategies were incorporated in the project, including deep overhangs and screened porches which reduce the cooling load and offset the cost of these unusual amenities.
+Sustainable design strategies were incorporated in the project, including deep overhangs and screened porches which offer access to nature while reducing the cooling load and offsetting the cost of these unusual amenities.

 Designed with experience in mind, staff amenities include dedicated parking, entry, fitness center, on-call suites, screened respite porches and separate staff cafeteria so they can relax “off stage,” and recoup their energies before returning “on stage” to help patients.
 The patient experience includes a new entrance, lobby, public cafe and retail, with a focus on the healing garden.
 Each care unit features a modest library, private consult rooms, family lounge, kitchen and circular meditation room, inspired by the design of a Navajo Hogan.